voxpupuli/puppet-dhcp/README.md

     }

 ### dhcp::pool
 Define the pool attributes.
-This example will create a pool, which serves IPs of to different ranges in the same network.
+This example will create a pool, which serves IPs of two different ranges in the same network.

     dhcp::pool{ 'ops.dc1.example.net':
       network => '10.0.1.0',